-Nonetheless, there are certain lessons I’ve learned over the years and strategies that I’ve discovered through reading and research that have enabled her to blossom, and I would love to take the opportunity to share these with you.
-A four week course, with four overarching themes, and 24 guides to support you in what I consider to be the fundamentals of play.
+Nonetheless, there are certain lessons I’ve learned over the years and strategies that I’ve discovered through reading and research that have enabled and encouraged her to play in this way, and I would love to take the opportunity to share these with you.
+My aim is to write a four week course, with four overarching themes, and 24 guides to support you in what I consider to be The Fundamentals of Play.

 This course has come about in response to my social media community who often comment on my daughters ability to play so creatively, independently and for sustained periods of time.